Superman Reborn in Black and White: The Visual Activism of Murphy

 Is Sean Murphy's aesthetic decision to present Superman in black and white a strategy of visual activism that seeks to strip the character of his commercial iconography to focus the political message on youth and social justice, or simply a narrative device to differentiate his White Knight universe?

-(PS: digital political art is like an NFT: everyone talks about it but no one really knows what it is)
+(PS: political digital art is like an NFT: everyone talks about it but nobody really knows what it is)